Top 5 T-Bone Car Accident Questions

 - Check for injuries.
 Call 911 for medical assistance if anyone is hurt.

 - Call the police.
-The responding officer will complete an accident report to document the crash and conditions.
-They may also issue a citation.
+The responding officer will complete an accident report to document the crash.

 - Gather evidence.
-When it’s safe to do so, take photos to document the scene, the position of the vehicles, damage to both vehicles and road conditions.
-Take pictures of any visible injuries.
+Take photos to document the scene, vehicle damage, and road conditions.
 Collect contact information from witnesses.

 - Seek medical attention as soon as possible.
 Even if you feel fine, get checked out to document injuries and start treatment.